feed4love/basic_bank/README.md

 • (done) JPA annotation to link entities Account and Transaction.

-• refactor Transaction class name and methods --QOL -> Transaction to AccountTransaction<=Account
+• (done) refactor Transaction class name and methods --QOL -> Transaction to AccountTransaction<=Account

 • apply Builder pattern for a pojos factory.